davidwisch/physicscode/site/examples/index.markdown

 ## Putting it all Together

 This section contains programs that are mashups of the various skills discussed in the "Basic Operations" section.
-Programs are of the type that you may be required to write for an assignment.
+Programs are all physics related and resemble the type of problems that you may be asked to solve on an assignment.

 * [An Interesting Function](/examples/putting_interesting.html)

 ## Physics

-This section contains examples of programs (of varying complexity and topics) that you're likely to see in a computational physics program.
+This section contains examples of programs (of varying complexity and topics) that you're likely to encounter in a computational physics curriculum.

 * [Sampling a Function](/examples/physics_sampling.html)